theblacksnow95/Born2beroot/README.md

 To check the sudo group and confirm the change was correct:
 - `sudo getent group sudo`
-### 2.3 Configuring the sudo strict requisites:
+### 2.2 Configuring the sudo strict requisites:
-We need to add to the sudoers file the requisites, we can do this in the first part of the file were the "Defaults" requisites are located
+We need to add to the sudoers file the requisites, we can do this in the first part of the sudoers file were the "Defaults" requisites are located
-The ones we will be using will be the next:
+Open the file using the command `sudo visudo` on the root user The ones we will be using will be the next:
 - Defaults      requiretty
 - Defaults      badpass_message="Wrong password, please try again"